nemal34/grebHorizonEssential/tmr.md

 >Move the mod below Horizon in the left pane

 Less Intrusive Tutorial
 >Disable the mod

+Grab and Eat Revisited - Quick Use items
+>Disable the mod

 **[UltraWide Only]** [Ultra Wide Interface (21x9)](https://www.nexusmods.com/fallout4/mods/65677)